Guin-Kiwi/EasyPass/README.md

 The application interacts with the user via the console.
 Users can:

 - User Login
+ 		- with each username a file is created with the purpose of saving passwords
- 		- create or delete user files
+		- it can be either saved or deleted by the user
+- Check a password
+ 		- Judge password strength
 - Generate a password
  		- Define password requirements
-- Check a password
- 		- Judge password strength
 - Manage User Specific account passwords
- 		- Check passwords platform accounts
+  		- Save a password for a platform account
- 		- Change passwords for platform accounts
+  		- View passwords for different platform accounts
-  		- Generate a new password for a platform account
+  		- Update passwords for platform accounts
   		- Delete a platform account password entry

 ---